APP Derm Deep Dive Course

 Results

-- Identify and learn standard treatment protocols for disorders of follicular etiology including acne, rosacea and other related conditions.
+• Manage Follicular Disorders – Identify and apply standard treatment protocols for disorders of follicular etiology, including acne vulgaris, acne variants, and rosacea.

-- Discover the etiology, pathogenesis and rapidly changing therapy for atopic dermatitis and eczematous conditions.
+• Master Atopic Dermatitis and Eczematous Disorders – Explore the etiology, pathogenesis, and rapidly changing therapies for atopic dermatitis and related eczematous conditions.

-- Grasp clinical clues do discriminate benign dermatologic conditions from sinister counterparts.
+• Differentiate Benign vs. Concerning Lesions – Grasp key clinical clues to accurately distinguish benign dermatologic conditions from potentially sinister counterparts.

-- Assemble knowledge to properly diagnose and optimally manage common dermatosis including lichen planus, pityriasis rosea and other common rashes.
+• Effectively Manage Common Dermatoses – Assemble clinical knowledge to confidently diagnose and manage common rashes including lichen planus, pityriasis rosea, and other papulosquamous conditions.

 CME Overview